-Fall Term/Term I 80 to 84 duty days
+Fall Term/Term I 81 duty days

-Spring Term/Term II 80 to 84 duty days
+Spring Term/Term II 83 duty days

 Summer Term/Term III 29 duty days

 A duty day is defined as a contractual workday.
-Full-time Instructional contracts consist of a thirty-seven and a half (37.5) hour work schedule, which includes seven and a half (7.5) discretionary hours.
+Full-time Instructional contracts consist of a thirty-five (35) hour work schedule, which includes five (5) discretionary hours.
 Discretionary hour activities include, but are not limited to, lesson planning, grading, representing the College at meetings with partner organizations, and curriculum development.
-Days worked beyond contract periods must be approved, in advance, in writing, by the appropriate Dean, for payment.
+Days worked beyond contract periods must be approved in advance in writing, by the appropriate Dean, for payment.